IngenieroFiestero/express-lang/README.md

 you can install it using npm:

 ```
-var expressLang = require('express-languaje);
+var expressLang = require('express-language);
 ```

 ### How it Works
 The middleware reads the cookie or the body parameter defined by the 'name' field.
-Then creates a variable in req.lang that contains the languaje that wants the user (req.lang = req.cookies[name]).
+Then creates a variable in req.lang that contains the language that wants the user (req.lang = req.cookies[name]).
 The getStrings function define the form of load the strings in the system, its an optional parameter.

 ### Options:

 #### Method
 ['cookie','body']
-Selects the method of reading the languaje.
+Selects the method of reading the language.

 #### Name
 Names the cookie or the body parameter.

-#### Supported Languajes
+#### Supported languages
 The list of the supported languages.

 #### Strings
 This function defines the method of loading the strings depending on the language.